remk/james-project/src/site/markdown/server/manage-webadmin.md

  - 201: Task created
  - 400: Invalid request

- The response body contains the id of the rebuild task.
+ The response body contains the id of the republishing task.
  ```
  {
      "taskId": "a650a66a-5984-431e-bdad-f1baad885856"